Intestacy

 Dying without a Will in Texas can be problematic in blended families because it may result in the surviving spouse not having full ownership of the couple’s homestead.

 Separate property is property that you owned before marriage, or acquired, even during a marriage, by gift or inheritance.
-The formula for who inherits the separate property of a married people who die without a Will in Texas depends whether on they had children and whether the property is real estate or personal property.
+Your separate property will be distributed as follows:

 You can learn more about the requirements of a valid Will in Texas by clicking on the link.

-• Jointly Owned Property with Right of Survivorship: Real estate, bank accounts, and other assets owned jointly with another individual where the right of survivorship is explicitly stated.
+• Jointly Owned Property with Right of Survivorship: Real estate, bank accounts, and other assets owned jointly with another individual that pass to the survivor at death.
 Upon the death of one owner, the surviving owner automatically assumes full ownership of the property.

 • Retirement Accounts: IRAs, 401(k)s, and other retirement accounts that have designated beneficiaries will pass directly to those beneficiaries.